Skip to main content

 Heirisson Island

-We recognise and acknowledge Aboriginal people as the traditional owners of Swan Canning Riverpark.
+We recognise and acknowledge Whadjuk people as the Traditional Owners of Swan Canning Riverpark.

-See kanagroos living right in the city!
+See kangaroos living right in the city!
 Walk around this little island and stop for a barbecue with views of the city.

 No dogs